openshift-tigerteam/openshift-examples/docs/install/install.md

 These install documents are focused on on-premise installations on bare metal.
 There are other install methods.
 If you can use the [Assisted Installer](https://docs.redhat.com/en/documentation/openshift_container_platform/latest/html-single/installing_on-premise_with_assisted_installer/index#using-the-assisted-installer_installing-on-prem-assisted), do so.

-You will also need an entitled Red Hat account.
+You will need an entitled [Red Hat](https://www.redhat.com/wapps/ugc/register.html?_flowId=register-flow&_flowExecutionKey=e1s1) account.

 Please read the entire page prior to starting.

-## Steps

-* Acquire the Hardware
-* Gather the Information
-* Update the Network
-* Build the Bastion Host
-* Create the Configurations
-* Generate the ISO
-* Boot the Machines
-* Install the Cluster
-* Validate the Install

 ## Acquire the Hardware
 {% include-markdown "install/baremetal_hardware.md" %}